 Debt Management Company Closed

-If your Debt Management Company has closed you will no doubt be worried.
-You will want to know if the money you have already paid towards your debts is safe.
-Also what action should you take now?
+If your Debt Management Company what will happen to the money you have already paid towards your debts?
+What action should you take now?

 - Why has your Debt Management Company closed?